redlotusaustin/RooSymphony/.roo/rules-symphony-integrator/02-rules.md

     *   Use `write_to_file` to save/update `symphony-[project-slug]/visualizations/integration-map.md`.
 Verify write.
 Keep this map current as integrations evolve.

 5.  **Coordinate Interface Development:**
-    *   Communicate integration requirements to relevant `symphony-conductor`s via `new_task` (respecting automation level), referencing the Integration-ID and specification doc.
+    *   Communicate integration requirements to relevant `symphony-conductor`s via `new_task`, referencing the Integration-ID and specification doc.
     *   Use `read_file` to review interface implementations (code or documentation) provided by Performers (via Conductor) against the specification. **Summarize review findings.**
     *   Provide feedback to the Conductor via `new_task`.